This NOFO is Closed for New Applications

 - The subject line of the email MUST state:

-- Applicant Name;
+- Application Name;

 - IDHS encourages inquiries concerning this funding opportunity and welcomes the opportunity to answer questions from applicants.
 Questions and IDHS/DMH Responses "Q&A" will be posted to the DMH Grant Information Website and updated periodically.

-5. Subrecipient budget(s)
+5. Subrecipient budget(s).

 - If applicant is planning to use a subrecipient, a pdf copy of the subrecipient budget must be submitted as a separate pdf document with the application packet.
 Subrecipient budgets must be submitted for each application submitted as outlined above.

 - Subrecipient budgets shall be submitted on the IDHS/DMH Budget template (GOMBGATU-3002-(R-02-17) as an attachment.